‘Twas the night before deadlines, and all through the world,

 Moral of the story: phrases and idioms come and go in waves.
 While it’s okay to use some popular phrasing, you want to make sure that your essay is original and not chock full of clichés.
 The first time someone used “take it to the next level” in their essay, the reader probably stopped and thought – wow, that’s a great way to put it.
 They probably thought the same thing the second and third and even tenth time they heard it.
 But the hundredth time?
 The thousandth?
 It’s just not as impressive.
 In fact, after original phrases get used to death, they become boring, even silly, and lose their meaning.

-Earlier this month we polled Accepted’s consultants and asked “What are the most abused and misused clichés used by applicants?”
+We recently polled Accepted’s consultants and asked “What are the most abused and misused clichés used by applicants?”
 When we dug out from under the flood of responses, we found the following to be the ultimate winners/losers:

 • Take it to the next level